 27. Alberta`s SME Relaunch Grant: The Government of Alberta announced the launch of the Small and Medium Enterprise Relaunch Grant, a new program that will provide financial assistance to Alberta businesses, cooperatives and non-profit organizations that were ordered to close and experienced a revenue reduction of at least 50% due to the COVID-19 pandemic.
+UPDATE (November 23, 2020): A 2nd payment under the Relaunch Grant has been announced.
+More details will be announced soon.
 More details here: Alberta`s SME Relaunch Grant

 28. Black Entrepreneurship Program: The Prime Minister announced investments of up to $221 million in partnership with Canadian financial institutions to launch the Black Entrepreneurship Program.
 This program aims to help Black business owners and entrepreneurs recover from the COVID-19 crisis and grow their businesses.

 29. Canada Emergency Rent Subsidy (CERS): This new program was launched in October 2020 and willprovide rent and mortgage support until June 2021 for qualifying organizations affected by COVID-19.
 This new rent subsidy will benefit tenants directly by subsidizing a percentage of their expenses on a sliding scale up to a maximum of 65% of eligible expenses until December 19, 2020.
 Businesses, charities and non-profits will be able to make claims retroactively for the period starting September 27 and ends October 24, 2020.
 UPDATE (November 23, 2020): You can now apply for CERS.
 More details here: CERS Blog